-The right to inviolability of property (Recht auf Unverletzlichkeit von Eigentum) is a fundamental right in Austria and is protected in particular.
-This constitutional right also applies to foreigners.

-Therefore, expropriations may only be carried out if certain strict conditions are met.
-Compensation is to be paid to those affected.
+The comprehensive protection of property is a fundamental right in Austria and also applies to foreigners.
+Hence, expropriations may only be carried out if certain strict conditions are fulfilled.
+If an expropriation takes place, the state must pay an adequate compensation to those affected.